fozbstudios/occmodel/README.rst

 Install
 ========
 Since this code is to be built against the most recent version of OCE, you will most likely need to build OCE from source.
 See below for detailed instructions.
 There is also a dependency on VTK, you can either install VTK via yum/apt-get or build it yourself.
 I would recommend building it yourself as installing VTK via a package manager pulls along a ton of other packages (at least in Fedora it does) that you most likely don't need at this time.
-If and when the conda VTK package is updated to 6.x from 5.10, you will also be able to build OCE against that, in the mean time see below for VTK build instructions.
+If and when the conda VTK package is updated to 6.x from 5.10, you will also be able to build OCE against that, in the meantime see below for VTK build instructions.

+The following instructions are only for building and installing on Linux (specifically Fedora).
+Windows and Mac users will need to adjust as necessary.
+I have not tried to build and install VTK, OCE or occmodel on Windows or Mac and have no idea how to go about doing that.

 Note, rather than installing OCE and VTK into the the default location (``/usr/local``), I'm using an alternative location (``/opt/cad-lib``) to make it easier to update and/or uninstall if need be.